An Overview of THCA

 Tetrahydrocannabinolic acid (THCA) is one of the non-psychoactive compounds of the cannabis family.
-The cannabis (hemp) family is known to have a wide range of therapeutic benefits, and THCA is no exception.
+Cannabinoids are known to have a wide range of therapeutic benefits, and THCA is no exception.
 What makes it tick is that it doesn’t cause the user to get high.
 THCA acts as a precursor to tetrahydrocannabinol (THC).
 The implication is that it is just a chemical reaction away from THC.
 The intensity of this reaction increases when heat is raised or when the hemp is cooked or smoked.
 Therefore, THCA can only be obtained from fresh, wet cannabis.

 THCA is present in two forms – THCA-A and THCA-B.